Non-equilibirum physics of density-difference dependent Hamiltonian: Quantum Scarring from Emergent Chiral Symmetry: Introduction

 In this work, we present two new mechanisms for QMBS formation in the density-difference-dependent Hamiltonian, which to our knowledge do not rely on the previously known mechanisms mentioned above.
 This model was previously proposed in the context of Floquet engineering and has been explored in the classical limit~\cite{Faugno24} and non-Hermitian few body limit~\cite{Faugno23}.
 In both previous works, we found that chiral symmetry played a key role in understanding the system.
 Now we consider this model for a system of bosons at density $\nu = \frac{N}{L} = \frac{1}{2}$, where $N$ is the total number of bosons and $L$ is the total number of lattice sites.
 We find that there are two new mechanisms for stabilizing QMBS, leading to two kinds of scars.
 The first QMBS is associated with a charge density wave.
 This state is stabilized by the destructive interference of the bare hopping and the correlated hopping (equivalently, gauge field hopping).
+As we will see this is not a true QMBS, but is a form of weak scarring with the non-ergodic fidelity oscillations vanishing in the thermodynamic limit.
 The second type of QMBS we discuss is associated with initial states of many-body edge modes.
-As we will see, these QMBS are stabilized by the interplay of energy detuning between edge states and the rest of the spectrum, which is generically present in interacting models, and the chiral symmetry of our model.
+As we will see, these QMBS are stabilized by the interplay of energy detuning between edge states, which arise as truncation-induced edge states in an effective Fock space lattice picture, and the rest of the spectrum, and the chiral symmetry of our model.